jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

     (ab) in the case of an interdepartmental executive board, the board selected under the Public Service Act 2020:
     (ac) in the case of an interdepartmental venture, the board constituted in accordance with the Public Service Act 2020:
     (b) in the case of a Crown entity, the chief executive officer of the Crown entity:
-    (c) in the case of an Office of Parliament, the head of the Office concerned
+    (c) in the case of an Office of Parliament, the head of the Office concerned:
+    (d) in the case of a parliamentary agency, the head (as defined in section 5 of the Parliament Act 2025) of the agency
   - **class of outputs** or means a grouping of similar outputs
   - **commitment** means future expenses and liabilities to be incurred on contracts that have been entered into at balance date
   - **company** means a company within the meaning of the Companies Act 1993